Restaurants in Buenos Aires

 The Sushi Club

 The Sushi Club is part of a very popular chain, but of all the locations throughout Buenos Aires, this is by far the nicest outlet.
-The Sushi Club lives up to its name, serving sushi and other Japanese cuisine in a club-like interior with orange, black, and metallic elements as part of the décor, creating a trendy dining environment.
+The Sushi Club lives up to its name, serving sushi and other Japanese cuisine in a club-like interior with orange, black, and metallic décor, creating a trendy dining environment.
 The selection of sushi rolls is extensive with many taking themes from various countries and creatively using ingredients to match.
 Other highlights on the menu include plenty of fish and beef seasoned the Japanese way.
 Open daily for lunch and dinner.

 Address: Ortega Y Gasset 1812, Palermo